 Volkswagen Scirocco review - a worthy hot hatchback alternative?

 The Scirocco still looks great despite being with us since 2008.
-Thanks to VW's simple aesthetics the design hasn’t aged at all and the Scirocco is still the most distinctive car in the brand's product range.
-The engines deliver decent levels of performance and great economy especially when twinned with a DSG gearbox.
+Thanks to VW's simple aesthetics the design has aged particularly well and the Scirocco remains one of the most distinctive cars in the brand's product range, even if its initial impact has diminished through ubiquity.
+The engines deliver decent levels of performance and great economy.

-On the inside, the Scirocco is well refined and build quality is unquestionable.
-It is however on the backfoot compared to rivals when it comes to technology.
-The biggest disappointment is the lack of excitement which is readily found in rivals such as the Renault Megane Trophy and Peugeot RCZ-R. Consider it a modest entertainer, rather than a purveyor of true driving thrills.
+On the inside, the Scirocco is well refined and build quality is unquestionable, though the design has now dated in context with newer VWs.
+It is however on the back foot compared to rivals when it comes to technology, but perhaps the biggest disappointment is a lack of outright excitement.
+Consider it a modest entertainer, rather than a purveyor of true driving thrills.

 Unfortunately, Volkswagen has confirmed it will not be replacing the Scirocco when this current model reaches the end of its life.
 That's a great shame, but perhaps not unexpected - for one, Volkswagen's diesel emissions scandal has meant significant belt-tightening and it's cheaper to spin off new versions of existing models - like Clubsport Golfs - than it is to develop an entirely new car, even on a modular platform like the MQB setup underpinning many of the Group's current models.

 Prices, specs and rivals

 The Scirocco range starts at just over $21,000 for a 1.4 TSI in standard trim.
 For that you get 17-inch alloy wheels, a touchscreen CD/Radio with multiple device inputs and a rain sensor with auto-dipping mirror.
 Step up to a GT for an extra £1850 and get larger alloys, Alcantara sports seats, parking sensors, navigation and tinted windows.